okdarnoc/Website_Status_By_Email/README.md

 -WARNING: https://www.example.org returned a status code of 404
 -SUCCESS: https://www.example.net is up and running!

+## Email Requirement
+To send emails, the program uses the Gmail SMTP server.
+If you are using Gmail, you may need to allow "less secure apps" or create an app password if you have 2-factor authentication enabled.
+You can find instructions for enabling less secure apps or creating an app password in the Gmail Help Center.

+If you are using a different email provider, you will need to modify the server parameter in the script to use the SMTP server for your provider.
+You may also need to modify the port number and security protocol depending on your provider's settings.

 ## Installation
 The program is written in Python and requires the following packages: